tpluscode/tpluscode.github.io/source/_posts/2016-03-12-rest-misconceptions-5.markdown

 A coffin to the most "REST documentation" tools that I have seen is the idea of generating client and server code.
 I've recently looked at [AutoRest][autorest] to generate client code from Swagger.
 It's quite neat and works just fine.
 You run the executable, pass in the Swagger URL and the program produces a whole lot of code, which indeed works perfect with the API.
-But it has little ot nothing to do with REST.
+But it has little to nothing to do with REST.

 Haven't we seen that before?